 This is a moment when possibilities are endless.
 The day stretches ahead of me filled with seemingly unconflicting opportunities to weed gardens, harvest green beans and deadhead roses.
 I can hike in the woods, swim in ponds, and bike for miles.
 The kitchen beckons with pancakes for breakfast, fresh garden lettuce and slightly warm cucumbers for lunch.
 I could marinate meat for grilling, juice plums for a granita, fry thick rounds of fresh zucchini dipped in egg and breadcrumbs.

-Stepping back into the house, greeting my parents and turning on Ibrahim Ferrer who sings through breakfast, the opportunities fade and contract as plans are made, schedules set.
+Stepping back into the house, greeting my parents and turning on Ibrahim Ferrer who sings throughout our breakfast, the opportunities fade and contract as plans are made, schedules set.
 The perfect possibility of the day ahead remains only until the last pancake has been eaten and the first mower starts up.

 Strawberry Pancakes with Rhubarb Syrup